microsoft/FASTER/docs/cs/FasterLog.md

 each chunk independently of pages, as one segment typically consists of many pages.
 For instance, if we want each file on disk to be 1GB (the default), we can set `SegmentSizeBits` S to 30, since 2<sup>30</sup> = 1GB.

-* `LogCommitManager': Users can fine tune the commit of log metadata by extending or replacing the default log commit manager provided (`LocalLogCommitManager`).
+* `LogCommitManager`: Users can fine tune the commit of log metadata by extending or replacing the default log commit manager provided (`LocalLogCommitManager`).
 For instance, users may commit to a database instead of the local file system.
 They may also perform various pre-commit and post-commit operations if needed.